Politics and International Relations (with a Language) (BSc Econ)

 A list of commonly accepted alternative entry qualifications and admissions and selection criteria for this degree programme can be read here.

-A Politics and International Relations degree provides an excellent springboard for careers in a wide range of fields.
-These include journalism, broadcasting, local government, management, publishing, law, accountancy, education, the European Union, the voluntary sector, policy research and consultancy, and the civil service.
-Business firms are also interested in recruiting Politics graduates due to the fact that they inevitably have frequent dealings with government.
+This prepares you for careers in a wide range of fields.
+These include journalism, broadcasting, local government, management, publishing, law, accountancy, education, the voluntary sector, policy research and consultancy, and the civil service.
+Business firms are interested in recruiting Politics graduates due to the fact that firms have frequent dealings with government.
+Politics and International Relations graduates with a foreign language are especially well-placed to seek careers with an international dimension not only in government but also in international organisations, transnational companies, and international non-governmental organisations.

-What this means is that graduates with a good Politics degree are valued by a wide range of employers.
-Among the employers of recent Cardiff Politics graduates are political parties, local government, private companies and non-governmental organisations.
-Graduates also often go on to Masters degrees.
-The latest statistics show that within 6 months of graduating, around 95 per cent of our graduates either have a job or are engaged in further study.
+What this means is that graduates with a good degree in Politics and International Relations are valued by a wide range of employers.
+Among the employers of recent graduates are political parties, local government, private companies and non-governmental organisations.
+Another option is to go on to postgraduate study.